Welcome Capstone Marketing Students!

 Instructor: Dr. Mark Wolters

 Instructor Contact Information: email@example.com

-Office Hours: 10 Wohlers Hall Tuesdays 11-12 & Thursdays 2-3pm or by appointment.
+Office Hours: 10 Wohlers Hall Tuesdays 9:30-11 or by appointment.
+Mark is in his office most Tuesdays & Thursdays from 9:30-2, but best to schedule if coming outside of designated office hours times.
 Please let the instructor know if you are coming to office hours so he can block off time for your appointment.
 The instructor will be glad to meet you early or late if you are unable to make it to office hours.